Argosy Peak

 Find Nearby Peaks

 Argosy Peak is located about a mile southwest of Err Peak and the main Pioneer Mountain Crest.
 It is most often climbed with Err Peak and Pion Peak.
-The round trip shown below covers 9.1 miles and 4,300 feet of elevation gain.
+The round trip shown below covers 9.1 miles with 4,300 feet of elevation gain.
 USGS Trail Creek

 A Google Earth image of the Argosy Trio.